 - Lack of tool evaluation.
 Rushing into choosing a PM software without analyzing the alternatives can be a huge mistake.
 Not all tools are sustainable for your business.
 Using the wrong app can create even more problems during project development.
 This will increase the time and resources needed to deliver final results and products.

-- No harmony between the existing processes and implemented tool.
-Not knowing or taking into consideration what you’re already working with can lead to choosing the wrong software that’s missing the most valuable features for you.
+- No harmony between the existing processes and implemented tools.
+Not knowing or considering what you’re already working with can lead to choosing the wrong software that’s missing the most valuable features for you.
 Acknowledge any constraints and organize how you manage your team and tasks before you pick a PM tool.
-There are many project management tools out there and they all suit different kinds of teams and needs.
+There are many project management tools out there, and they all suit different kinds of teams and needs.

 - Expensive solutions.
 Some platforms can be costly.
-Yet, one way of making sure that you can afford these online solutions is by prioritizing the features that are essential and the ones you’ll use the most.
-By choosing cheaper plans, you’ll cut down costs and still get your must-have features.
+Yet, one way to ensure you can afford these online solutions is by prioritizing the essential features and the ones you’ll use the most.
+You’ll cut costs by choosing cheaper plans and still get your must-have features.

 - Improper use.
-Not using PM software correctly and in accordance with your team’s needs will only waste your time and budget.
-This is why you should set up guidelines and best practices so that your entire team will use them to their full potential, with less money, and in less time.
+Not using PM software correctly and per your team’s needs will only waste your time and budget.
+This is why you should set up guidelines and best practices so that your entire team will use them to their full potential, with less money and in less time.

 To put it briefly, no project management software is perfect.
 Choosing one depends entirely on your own company and team’s needs.
 But, you must remember that a tool that works for someone else might not be the right one for you.
 As many of the PM experts on this list mentioned, you need to test a few before choosing the final one to manage your projects.
 See how your team handles it and how it works for your work and processes.